 Do you find yourself always giving in to others demands even when it is inconvenient for you?
 It’s so important to speak up.
 Don’t be surprised if old friends are taken aback and even come off as offended to your newfound voice.
 Just remember, good people won’t make you feel guilty for saying no, in fact, they should celebrate this.
 Don’t ever feel like someone is with you because you do things for them.
 I certainly have felt that way.
 It’s important to explain to people you love how you are feeling and how things are going to change.
 Real friends will respect you and possibly love you even more.
 I have found my bad-a** group of friends to surround myself with.
 They watch out for my kindness and the moment it starts to be taken advantage of, they are on it.
 It’s so wonderful.

 I want this post to empower you and others to find your voice.
 It doesn’t mean you stop being your bubbly, kind self.
 Pay for a friend occasionally, keep sending those handwritten holidays cards, and drop off soup when someone clearly needs some.
 It’s when you start feeling under-appreciated that you need to step back and put yourself first.

 Life is truly about paying it forward and I really do think highly of my father.
 He seems to get burned a lot, but it never really stings him because of his strength and confidence.
 I know I will continue to put others first before myself, but only when I can.
 Being selfless is a gift and not many people are born with the ability to instinctively prioritize others over themselves.

-If you know someone who you feel is being used as a welcome mat – send them a text and thank them for all that they’ve done for you.
+If you know someone who you feel is being used as a welcome mat, watch out for them.
 Remind them that their voice and heart is respected, heard.
 Celebrate them and all that they are.
 Remind them that their kindness is well spent, appreciated, reciprocated, and damn beautiful.